What Is Headless Commerce?

-This article will explain the meaning, basic functions, and benefits of headless technology in e-commerce.
+In order to make this complicated topic more understandable, we will explain the meaning, basic functions, and benefits of headless commerce technology in this article.

-- Headless is a software architecture where the frontend and backend components are separated.
+- Headless is a software architecture system where the frontend and backend components are separated.

 - Headless commerce platforms offer faster storefronts.